-- 1. Name

-- 2. Major

-- 3. Address

-- 4. Year of study
+1. Name 2.
+Major 3.
+Address 4.
+Year of study

-The School exhorts all students not in agreement that these data be included in the Directory, to contact the Dean for Student Affairs.
+The School exhorts all students not in agreement that these data be included in the Directory, to contact the Dean of Student Affairs.

 STUDENT ORGANIZATIONS

 Optometry students have an active student life that complements the School's commitment to academic and clinical excellence.
 Most of these activities are channeled through accredited student organizations such as: